Kirk Franklin makes splash at Stellar Gospel Music Awards

 Thanks to his “Long Live Love” album, Franklin collected male vocalist, album, producer, contemporary male vocalist and contemporary album of the year honors.
 He also won music video of the year for “Love Theory.”

 Franklin returned to host the awards with Jonathan Reynolds and Koryn Hawthorne.
-The ceremony was set to air on BET and BET Her.
+The ceremony aired on BET and BET Her.

 Tasha Cobbs Leonard won the show’s top award as best artist.
 She also took home contemporary female vocalist of the year through her album “Heart.
 Passion.
 Pursuit.”

 Donald Lawrence’s “Deliver Me (This is My Exodus)” was named song of the year.
+He won the second most awards with four.

-The best new artist went to Pastor Mike Jr.
+The best new artist went to Pastor Mike Jr., who also claimed top honors for best rap/hip-hop gospel album of the year.

 Some of the performers include Tamela Mann, Marvin Sapp, James Fortune, Tye Tribbett and Anthony Brown.